SURFscz/SRAMsync/README.md

 ### SRAM connection details

 The script needs to know how it should connect to the SRAM LDAP.
-As a service you are allowed to read, not write, from a sub tree in LDAP that has been created for your service.
+As a service you are allowed to read, not write, from a subtree in LDAP that has been created for your service.
 You should have been given a base DN and accompanying bind DN and passwd.
 The full specification of the `sram:` key is as follows: